-My name is Emma and I'm a busy gal.
-Owner and Director of Lovelly Communications, I specialise in marketing and social media promotions.
-I also run a business called Lovelly Pet Sitters, we care for pets as if they are our own.
-Somehow, I also find plenty of time to travel!
-Blessed to run businesses that give me the freedom to follow my true passion, travel!
+My name is Emma.
+Owner and Director of Lovelly Communications, I specialise in branding and key messaging.
+I'm also the Australian representative for Take me to India, a luxury boutique travel company in India.
+I feel blessed to run businesses that give me the freedom to follow my true passion, travel!
 I'm happiest when I'm having new experiences.
 Whether it's a new cafe down the road, a bucket list item like Everest Base Camp or seeing friends in another city, I truly love travelling!
 So please join me in my many adventures across my many sites.
 And please do contact me for information on any of the above!

 Sometimes you don’t choose the life … the life chooses you!

 In the wake of becoming unexpectedly single, and even more unexpectedly turning 50, this fierce, funny feminist finds out what it’s like when your favourite joke becomes a reality!

 From break-ups to wake-ups (and make-up!), Accidental Cougar is a fresh and funny look at dating later, and ever after.